r3c4ll/docker-tests/doc/install-github-action-runner.md

 # Installing Docker, Docker Compose, and GitHub Actions Runner

 These procedures are for Debian GNU/Linux 11 (Bullseye).
+Must work for any other Debian based distribution like Ubuntu just finding (and changing the commands) the right GPG key and Docker repository URL for your distribution.

 ## Manual procedure